 Peer Mentors is a one-semester peer mentoring program sponsored by the Office of Campus Life.
 Incoming students are paired with returning students who will be there to assist students throughout their first semester.
 Studies show that having a peer mentor during your first semester or first year of college increases your likelihood to have a successful first year.
-By being involved with Peer Mentors, students will be able to meet peers outside of their major and have someone to ask questions to without having to feel embarrassed.
-Mentees and mentors get to participate in activities, communicate with one another on a weekly basis, and attend group events and lunches.
-Students who have a mentor are able to participate in a variety of additional free activities, including ice skating, bowling, dinner and movie nights.
+By being involved with Peer Mentors, students will be able to meet peers outside of their major and have someone to help them navigate the University.
+Mentees and mentors get to participate in exclusive Peer Mentor activities, communicate with one another on a weekly basis, and explore Philadelphia.

 What are the benefits of peer-to-peer mentoring?

 Both the mentor and the mentee are able to benefit from the peer-to-peer relationship.
 Mentors gain practical helping and communication skills that can be used in future careers.
 Mentees are able to have a safe environment to ask questions and someone who can help them get to know campus and our Center City neighborhood.
 Many students feel more comfortable discussing certain topics with a peer rather than an "adult" or "administrative" figure.

 How do we make matches?

 We try to match students with people we think would be compatible; for instance, we have matched folks on shared interests, hometowns and major.

 I'm being given a mentor through my major or another program; can I participate in this too?

 Yes!
 Many students participate in multiple mentoring programs across campus.
 Doing so allows the student to meet more people and begin to build a network across campus.
-Some students also enjoy having someone they can go to about major specific items, but also someone they can go to who doesn't share their major for varying opinions.
+Some students also enjoy having someone they can go to about major specific items, but also someone they can go to who doesn't share their major so they get another perspective.

 When will I meet my mentor?